kstamand/modsyslogui/README.md

 <img width="835" height="205" alt="image" src="https://github.com/user-attachments/assets/ce55c64d-ba22-4ce8-901c-60f3071730c8" />

+To skip displaying the menu and having to choose an option, you can run select options directly by running **modsyslogui** with one of the following parameters:
+	*modsyslogui install*
+	*modsyslogui update*
+	*modsyslogui uninstall*

 ## System Log page usage:
 The System Log page is customized by this script to add **Log Filtering Option** box, where you have three options:
 1. Show all log records (default option) - nothing need be entered in the dialog box under the three options.
 All system log records are displayed, minus those log recordds matching one of the strings in the logFilter.json file